nrakochy/nrakochy.github.io/ember/_posts/2015-04-27-Ember-Routes-Are-Not-Rails-Routes.md

     tells the template which model to display.

-In Rails-speak, this is functionality is paralleled by the Rails `Controller`, not `root/config/routes.rb`!
+In Rails-speak, this is functionality is carried out by the Rails `Controller`, not `root/config/routes.rb`!

-So when I hear `Ember route`, it has been helpful for me to compare it to `Rails Controller` (obviously there is not one-to-one functionality).
+So when I hear `Ember route`, it has been helpful for me to compare it to `Rails Controller`.

 Further, Rails `root/config/routes.rb` is handled by the `Router` not `routes`.

 This has alleviated some preconceived misconceptions that I have as I learn Ember.

+Obviously there is not one-to-one functionality, but it is important to understand that `Rails routes` and `Ember routes` are accomplishing two different things.

 I want to dive a bit deeper into the `Router` and write it up for a different post and will keep trying to work through the clarification of Ember-speak v.
 Rails-speak.

 Please hit me up on Twitter if you have any additional insight/clarification/corrections on this.